franscagnetti/appts_scraper/README.md

 8. Create an API with auth to return the data required.
 9. Migrate all the process to a cloud provider.
 10. Small analysis and dashboard.

+# Setup environment

+## First time:

+Execute the following lines
+'''
+mkdir -p ./dags ./logs ./plugins echo -e "AIRFLOW_UID=$(id -u)" > .env docker-compose up airflow-init
+'''

+This will initialize the main folders, create the .env file with config parameters and initiate airflow environment and username.
+Default: user airflow password airflow

+## Clean environment

+In case you want to revert the changes, you have to run:
+'''
+docker-compose down --volumes --remove-orphans rm -rf ./dags ./logs ./plugins
+'''